IceChes/ReprogramRobotics/Robot CAD/Reflection/README.md

 |------|-------|--------|
 |Reflection      |Antweight       |Beta       |

 Reflection is a full combat antweight designed to actually be competitive.
-Named for what happens to the robot if it gets flipped over...
+It has multiple interchangeable configurations.